-Your child will receive a full neurodevelopmental evaluation, including a complete neurological examination, neuropsychological testing, behavioral evaluation, and recommendations for services or further evaluations, as needed.
-Our team will collaborate with his or her primary care provider and other medical care providers to ensure efficient, high-quality and well-coordinated care.
+Your child will receive a full neurodevelopmental evaluation, including a complete neurological examination, neuropsychological testing, behavioral evaluation and recommendations for services or further evaluations, as needed.
+Our team will collaborate with your child's primary care provider and other medical care providers to ensure efficient, high-quality and well-coordinated care.